Mr-Widiatmoko/MakeTVPlaylist/README.md

 ## Installation:
 At least you need to download [Make TV Playlist.workflow](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/Make%20TV%20Playlist.workflow.zip) (Only for macOS), then Double-Click it on Finder to install as Finder Quick Action Extension, that's it, your done!.

-But, if you need more features and blasting super speed for processing, you may want to download  [tvplaylist](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/tvplaylist) and put this file into:
+But, if you need more features and blasting super speed for processing, you may want to download  [tvplaylist](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/tvplaylist) and put this file manually into:
 - Inside "/usr/local/bin" folder (PREFERED) or
 - Home folder (eg: /Users/[YOU]) or
 - Download folder (eg: /Users/[YOU]/Downloads).

+Or pass argument "install" to automatically install into "/usr/local/bin".
+For the example:

+	tvplaylist --install

 Thats it, and "Make TV Playlist" will automatically use "tvplaylist" for processing.